 I really like China Glaze, I buy both China Glaze and OPI and China Glaze always lasts longer on my nails.
-I also really like Sally Hansen, Hard as Nails is about $3 and it’s pretty awesome.posted about 2 years ago
+I also really like Sally Hansen, Hard as Nails is about $3 and it’s pretty awesome.posted over 2 years ago

 China Glaze, OPI, and Essie are all around $9 and have a variety of colors and lasting color.
 For me, I also really like Sally Hansen’s Extreme Wear nail polish bc their polishes are really long wearing and they’re like $2-3.
-Also, Essie and Seche Vite have really good top coats and can enhance the finish of your polish.posted about 2 years ago
+Also, Essie and Seche Vite have really good top coats and can enhance the finish of your polish.posted over 2 years ago

 I love the Sally Hansen Insta Dry nail polishes… they go on smoothly and dry crazy fast.
 They do chip quickly if you don’t apply top coat though.
 They are about $4.50 at WalMart.

 I do not, however, like the Sally Hansen Hard As Nails polishes.
 The formula is too goopy and runny, and didn’t last at all.